bsmilen575/Find-prototype/replit.md

 **Framework**: React with TypeScript using Vite as the build tool

 **Routing**: Wouter for client-side routing with three main routes:
-- `/` - Home page with MapView component for discovering matches
+- `/` - Home screen with discoverable toggle and anonymous match cards
 - `/about` - Information about the platform and privacy features
-- `/onboarding` - Multi-step profile creation flow
+- `/onboarding` - Single-page profile creation (name + 5 interests)

 **State Management**:
 - TanStack React Query for server state management and caching